NARA and Declassification

 Andrew Byrnes

 Andrew Byrnes was appointed by President Joseph Biden to a three-year term on the Board from January 11, 2024, to January 10, 2027.
-Mr. Byrnes has over 25 years of experience at the intersection of technology and innovation, law, public affairs, and business.
-He currently serves as the Deputy General Counsel and Global Head of Public Affairs at Getaround, a peer-to-peer carsharing marketplace.
-He is also the founder of Adventures in Syncopation, which supports entrepreneurs supercharged by their performing arts experience through community and investment.
-His past professional experience includes serving as the principal general counsel for Uber’s global rideshare business, a senior legal and public affairs executive at several venture-backed technology companies, Chief of Staff of the U.S. Patent and Trademark Office under President Barack Obama, and partner at Covington and Burling, LLP focusing on intellectual property and political law matters.
+Andrew C. Byrnes has spent over 25 years working with innovative companies as a leader in legal, government relations, public policy and corporate communications.
+He is the Founder and Principal of Byrnes Impact, a consulting firm driving growth at the intersection of innovation, business and public policy.
+He is also the Founder of Adventures in Syncopation, which supports entrepreneurs supercharged by their performing arts experience through community and investment.
+His past professional experience includes serving as the principal general counsel for Uber's global rideshare business, a senior legal and public affairs executive at several venture-backed and public technology companies, Chief of Staff of the U.S. Patent and Trademark Office under President Barack Obama, and partner at Covington and Burling, LLP focusing on intellectual property and political law matters.
 He is a Fellow of the U.S.-Japan Leadership Program.
 Mr. Byrnes received his B.A. in political science from Stanford University and a J.D. from Harvard Law School.

 Laura A. DeBonis